Register Allocation in Cretonne¶

 The argument fixup phase inserts ‘shuffle code’ before jumps and branches to place the argument values in their expected locations.

 The contract between the spilling and coloring phases is that the number of values in registers never exceeds the number of available registers.
-This sounds simple enough in theory, but in pratice there are some complications.
+This sounds simple enough in theory, but in practice there are some complications.

 Real-world complications to SSA coloring¶